revanurambareesh/forexInsights/README.md

 * Using Scrapy and Beautiful Soup for scraping, Django for web server.
 * Changed ML algorithm from supervised to unsupervised
 * UI is now Web-based
-* Training set consists of about 8000 companies, Cross Validation set consists of about 2000 companies and test set consists of about 2000 companies.
+* Training set consists of about 6000 companies, Cross Validation set consists of about 1000 companies and test set consists of about 1000 companies.
+Out of 50000 companies, info relevant to the project are considered.

-As discussed, I am located in Bangalore and I can demonstrate it physically (after competition) as well.
+As discussed, I am located in Bangalore and I can demonstrate it physically as well.

 -----

 #### Stage 1 Design Document:
-This can be found in **/STAGE 1 Documents/FX_problem.pdf**.
+(Old document) This can be found in **/STAGE 1 Documents/FX_problem.pdf**.
 It contains:
 * Algorithm
 * Techonologies used